“The goal of social justice education is full and equal participation of all groups in a society that

 and all members are physically and psychologically safe and secure.” -Lee Anne Bell

-Lead The Change workshops will take place in Spring 2022.
+Lead The Change workshops will take place in-person in Spring 2022.

 We are excited to introduce you to this workshop series focused on social justice leadership development!